-A local’s beach with a short hike to get down to the water making it a surfer’s haven.
-There are certain parts of this beach that are a nude beach.
+A local beach with a short hike to get down to the water making it a surfer’s haven.
+There are certain parts of this beach that are nude beach so be prepared.
 But as long as you stay near the La Jolla Farm street entrance, you’ll be good.

 Located on the border of Pacific Beach and La Jolla, this is a less-touristy beach that is popular with the surfers.
 It has beautiful coastline views of La Jolla and a free parking lot.

 A family-friendly beach located on the island of Coronado close to the Hotel Del Coronado.
 Street parking is usually easy to find unless it’s a holiday weekend.

 San Diego is no longer just known for its Mexican food and tacos.
 The San Diego restaurant scene has evolved over the past few years and it’s more diverse and delicious as ever.
 Here are some new and noteworthy restaurants to check out in San Diego: